-The Contractor shall achieve National Committee for Quality Assurance (NCQA) Accreditation for its Medicaid Line of Business (Health Plan Accreditation) by October 1, 2024.
+The Contractor shall achieve National Committee for Quality Assurance (NCQA) Accreditation for its Medicaid Line of Business (Health Plan Accreditation) by October 1, 2025.
+Additionally, the Division shall require its DDD Subcontractors to achieve NCQA Health Equity Accreditation by October 1, 2025.